 Rejection: Feelings of rejection can be felt by some adoptees, as they struggle to make sense of their relinquishment.
 Regardless of whatever logical explanations they have been given, some can still feel abandoned.

 Intimacy: Developing emotional intimacy requires trust and an ability to open oneself up and be vulnerable.
 This can be a challenge for anyone.
 But for adopted children – who may have felt rejected, possibly multiple times, and who may not see themselves as deserving of love and intimacy – it can feel like too much of a risk.
 Avoidance of intimacy then becomes a way to provide some self-protection.

 That feeds into never allowing others to see you vulnerable.
 Always being fine.
-Always ensuring everyone else is actually fine, always the carer, not the cared for.
+Always ensuring everyone else is actually fine, always the carer, not the cared-for.
 Never let them see you cry.
-Never let them know they hurt you, you hurt.
+Never let them know they hurt you, that you hurt.
 Always present the façade you want them to see, eventually it can also fool yourself at times, why I think I find it so hard to grieve, I’ve conditioned myself to not allow myself to go there, must stay in control.